oVirt/ioprocess/BUILD.md

 When creating a new build, send mail to devel@ovirt.org and users@ovirt.org, and ask people to test the packages and give karma.

-Users can use this url for adding karm to packages: https://bodhi.fedoraproject.org/updates/?packages=ioprocess
+Users can use this url for adding karma to packages: https://bodhi.fedoraproject.org/updates/?packages=ioprocess